Full Tilt poker: thanks for the memories

 And so an iconic brand in an often chaotic but adrenaline-fuelled industry is no more.

 Of course, PokerStars itself is still going strong.
-Nearly three years ago, I left the company, setting up my own editorial agency, running sites like the one you are reading now.
-Three months after I left, I was allowed to play on PokerStars once more.
-For the first time in ten years.
-It remains the best in class – and if you have not done so already, you really should sign up to PokerStars today.
-If you do have a PokerStars account but fancy somewhere new to play, try William Hill Poker or 888 Poker.
+Nearly three years ago, I left the company, setting up my own editorial agency, Magic Word Media, running sites like the one you are reading now.
+Three months after I left, I was allowed to play on PokerStars once more, for the first time in ten years.

 For now, though, I shall mourn the passing of Full Tilt.
 It’s fair to say that there really was never a dull moment, for better or for worse.